 1 through 4

-There are additional readings available under course readings on MyUni.
+There are additional readings available under course readings on canvas.

-Recommended ResourcesThere is a list of recommended resources under course readings on MyUni.
+Recommended ResourcesThere are a list of recommended resources under course readings in canvas.

 Online LearningOnline resources provided on MyUni.